Chérie Carter-Scott

-Chérie Carter-Scott, Ph.D., MCC (born May 30, 1949) is a #1 New York Times Best Selling author, and Master Certified Executive and life coach, often referred to as ”The Mother of Coaching” due to her pioneer work in the coaching industry.
+Chérie Carter-Scott, Ph.D., MCC (born May 30, 1949) is a #1 New York Times Best Selling author, and Master Certified Executive and life coach, often referred to as "The Mother of Coaching" due to her pioneer work in the coaching industry.

 Education

 Carter-Scott attended Convent of the Sacred Heart in New York City, and briefly boarded at Sacred Heart in Greenwich, Connecticut.
-She attended Bradford College in Massachusetts, followed by the University of Dijon, in France, then the University of Denver where she received her BA in theatre and education; then she attended the University of Minnesota graduate school in theatre, and Fielding Graduate University in Santa Barbara where she received her MA and Ph.D. in 1994 in Human and Organizational Development.
+She attended Bradford College, followed by the University of Dijon, in France, then the University of Denver where she received her BA in theatre education; then she attended the University of Minnesota graduate school in theatre, and Fielding Graduate University in Santa Barbara where she received her MA and Ph.D. in 1994 in Human and Organizational Development.

 Her dissertation was focused on the relationship between employee satisfaction and customer satisfaction.

 Career

 Carter-Scott started coaching professionally October 15, 1974, when a colleague asked her to help him with his business.
 Carter-Scott managed to solve his business problems and started building her coaching practice based on asking questions rather than providing answers. [source] After that, she started training professional life coaches in 1975.
 She has been coaching and training coaches ever since.
 She specializes in motivation, self-esteem, customer relations, change management, communication, team building, leadership training and overcoming Negaholism, coaching skills for HR professionals, employee engagement, Employee Owned Change, Feedback, Inner Negotiation Workshop, Customer Service, Masterclasses for already trained coaches, Coach Training, presentation skills, self-management, stress management, teambuilding, Inner Negotiation Workshop for teens, women in leadership, diversity training, HR leadership, interviewing skills, management development, performance appraisal, time management. which is one of the key concepts in Carter-Scott's coaching school of thought.
 She defines it as "a condition where people unconsciously talk themselves out of their visions, dreams, and goals.
 They diminish their capabilities, tell themselves that they can't have what they want, and at times even sabotage their wishes, desires, and aspirations".
 Her original work in overcoming Negativity started in 1974 and was formalized in 1989 with the publication of her book, Negaholics.
-She is considered a pioneer in human development, laying the groundwork in overcoming negativity and helping individuals and organizations ”realize their dreams”.
+She is considered a pioneer in human development, laying the groundwork in overcoming negativity and helping individuals and organizations "realize their dreams".

 Carter-Scott was professor of Leadership, Management, Organizational Behavior, and Coaching INSEAD, Antioch and Webster Universities for limited engagements because of other commitments.